eduncan911/mspec/README.md

 You run the tests using Go's built-in testing framework.

-`GoMSpec` is configured by default to output all stories to the console for easy visibility.
+`MSpec` is configured by default to output all stories to the console for easy visibility.

 `$ go test`